ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   the sun retires each night on time.

   The evening clouds gently billow
-  To provide the sun with a pillow
+  To provide the sun with a pillow.

-  But, the evening clouds can be late which causes the sun to get irate
+  But the evening clouds can be late which causes the sun to get irate
-  Smouldering, as he settles down a furious red, without his gown.
+  Smouldering as he settles down a furious red, without his gown.

-  The errant clouds, feeling a tad abashed turn the sky pretty pink as out of sight the sun doth sink.
+  The errant clouds, feeling a tad abashed turn the sky pretty pink as out of sight the sun slowly sinks.
 alignPoemLeft: true
 removePostcardPadding: false
 address: |-